JenPalacios/coding-jungle-youTube/Everything You Need to Know About HTML.md

 ### Head

 Important for SEO, viewport (responsive), favicon, information to display an image and snippet of the website when sharing on social media or chats.
-For example:
+For example, when sharing Coding Jungle's YouTube channel, the snippet looks like this:

 ![Sharing URLs][share_url]

-[share_url]: ./assets/sharing_url.jpg
+[share_url]: ./assets/sharing_example.jpg

 ### Where to link assets